 The PPP loan amount is the total amount awarded to a borrower for their PPP loan.
 That amount was calculated based on 2.5 times a borrower’s average monthly payroll costs during the covered period.

 Payroll costs for the loan forgiveness calculations are the portion of the PPP loan amount used to cover payroll costs during the 24-week covered period following disbursement of the loan.

-Following SBA guidance on allowed uses of the loan, no more than 40% of the PPP loan amount can be used toward mortgage interest, rent/lease, and utility costs.
-Payments toward mortgage interest, rent or lease payments, and utility payments incurred during the 24-week covered period can be included in PPP loan forgiveness in these fields.
+Following SBA guidance on allowed uses of the loan, no more than 40% of the PPP loan amount can be used toward mortgage interest, rent/lease, utility costs, covered operations expenditures, etc. Payments toward mortgage interest, rent or lease payments, and utility payments incurred during the 24-week covered period can be included in PPP loan forgiveness in these fields.
 Payments toward a mortgage principal are ineligible and should not be included.

 Full-time equivalent employees (FTEs) is a calculation based on the hours worked for both full-time and part-time employees over a workweek.
 If an employer has a 40-hour workweek, an employee that works 40 hours during that week is 1.0 full-time equivalent employee.

 60% of the PPP loan amount must be used toward payroll costs.
 No more than 40% of the forgiven amount can be used for non-payroll costs like mortgage interest, rent, or utilities.

 Borrowers should not anticipate full forgiveness of the PPP loan amount unless they fully comply with the requirements of the Paycheck Protection Program.
 In most cases, a portion of their PPP loan amount will be forgiven.
 If a borrower chose to take out a smaller loan amount that would only cover their payroll costs during the covered period and not mortgage interest, rent/lease payments, or utility payments, that borrower may be eligible for forgiveness of the total PPP loan amount.